 In 2020, the Governor proposed and the General Assembly approved a \$3 million increase, intended to support the opening of six new FSCs and increase the base allocation for existing programs.
 The General Assembly also enacted the "Blueprint for Maryland's Future" legislation, which includes a provision that would add 30 new FSCs over 10 years.
-Governor Hogan vetoed that legislation, and the General Assembly is expected take up an override vote when it next convenes.
+Governor Hogan vetoed that legislation, and the General Assembly voted to override the veto.